tidymodels/spatialsample/tests/testthat/_snaps/spatial_block_cv.md

     Condition
       Warning:
-      Not all folds contained blocks with data: i 5 folds were requested, but only 4 contain any data. i Empty folds were dropped.
+      Not all folds contained blocks with data: x 5 folds were requested, but only 4 contain any data. x Empty folds were dropped.
       i To avoid this, set `relevant_only = TRUE`.
     Output
       #  4-fold spatial block cross-validation